Climate Action Toolkit

 Action 6-31.
 Install a heat-pump heating/ cooling system

 - Heat pumps offer an energy-efficient alternative to furnaces and air conditioners for all climates.
 Heat pumps work by transferring heat from one place to another using the same process as a refrigerator.
 They extract heat from the outside air and move it indoors for heating, and do the opposite for cooling by transferring the heat inside your home to the outside.
-Because they transfer heat rather than generate heat, heat pumps can efficiently provide comfortable temperatures for your home year round.
+Because they transfer heat rather than generate heat, heat pumps can efficiently provide comfortable temperatures for your home year-round.

 - We suggest using QuitCarbon or a similar service to help you move forward with your heat pump project.
 This list of questions for your contractor can be helpful as well.